qamarfj/meal-sharing/readme.md

 ---

-<p align="center"> Website api for sharing meals together.
+<p align="center"> Website api for sharing reservations together.
 Invite your best friends or your family for dinner!
     <br>
 </p>